Mary Einstein Shapero Memorial Lecture Series

 Sponsored by: Each year, The Mary Einstein Shapero Memorial Lecture series hosts a notable speaker.
 The enriching series is sponsored by the Honorable Walter Shapero and Kathleen Straus, and due to their generosity, this program remains free and accessible to all.

-Co-sponsored by: Joan Meyers Jampel Center for Michigan Jewish Heritage, and Jewish Genalogical Society of Michigan
+Co-sponsored by: Joan Meyers Jampel Center for Michigan Jewish Heritage, and Jewish Genealogical Society Society of Michigan